bxbach732/Get-It-Donzo/README.md

 <!-- ROADMAP -->
 ## Roadmap
+This is the current roadmap for future developments.
 - [ ] Implement testing.
 - [ ] Implement better way to handle authentication (currently localStorage based token)
 - [ ] Convert the frontend from Javascript to Typescript